Call Tariffs and Pricing for Telecom Resellers

 A rating chain is the sequence of rules SAFE follows to find the correct price for a call.
 Think of it as a series of questions:

 - Which call class does it belong to?
-Each destination type maps to a call class
+The broad category: mobile, landline, international, or non-geographic

 - What tariff applies?
 The customer’s assigned tariff determines the per-minute rate